-EMA can provide structural inspections for the following cases
+EMA can provide structural inspections during construction of different type of building projects for the following cases

 Structural inspections concrete & steel structures

 40 Year recertification inspections in Dade & Broward County